Bobbyztz/Tech-details/readme.md

-# A repo for some special details
+# A repo for some special tech details